What are Serial Ports?

 Serial ports are a type of computer interface that complies with the RS-232 standard.
 They are 9-pin connectors that relay information, incoming or outgoing, one byte at a time.
 Each byte is broken up into a series of eight bits, hence the term serial port.

 Serial ports differ from 25-pin parallel ports in that the parallel ports transmit one byte at a time by using eight parallel wires that each carry one bit.
 With data traveling in parallel, the transfer rate was greater.
 A parallel port could support rates up to 100 kilobytes per second, while serial ports only supported 115 kilobits per second (kbps).
-Later, enhanced technology pushed serial port speeds to 460 kbps.
+Later, enhanced technology pushed serial speeds to 460 kbps.

 In traditional computers, serial ports were configured as follows: